jamesloper/lemontron/_guides/tools-needed.md

 %}
 </ul>

-## Electrical System Tools
+## Electrical Tools

 A soldering iron is needed for soldering the edge connector and other wires.
-I personally love the TS80P.
 For the motors, you'll need some wire cutters and a crimper.
-You may try your luck with a soldering iron but it's not recommended.
+You may try your luck with a soldering iron.

 <ul class="tool-links">
 {% include tool-item.html